danielkpl2/hotel/README.md

 GRANT ALL PRIVILEGES ON DATABASE "HotelDb_Test" TO hoteluser;
 ```

+---

+## Development Database Credentials

+For convenience, development database credentials are included in `appsettings.Development.json` and committed to the repository.

+In production (e.g., on Azure), all sensitive database credentials are set using environment variables and are not stored in source control.

 ### 2. Run Entity Framework Migrations

 For convenience migrations are run automatically on startup.